nationalarchives/dr2-ingest/ingest-files-change-handler/README.md

 | TOPIC_ARN         | The output SNS topic arn                                                  |

 ## Lambda logic
-The logic which determines whether to send a message and which message is described with this pseudocode
+The logic which determines whether to send a message and which message, is described with this pseudocode

 ```text
 if item.type == "File":